lgatto/lgatto.github.io/_drafts/2017-11-14-BulliedIntoBadScience-OpenConCam.md

 > to make the paper look better for publishing in prestigious
 > journals.

-We all have constraints in our work, in our everyday lives.
+We all have constraints in our work, in our lives.
 We don't live and work in an ivory tower.
-Times are hard.
+Things can be hard at time.
 Things are certainly harder for many than there are for me.
 We have to live with these constraints, and we have to do our research with these in mind.

-But there are some compromises that we won't want to make.
+But there are some compromises that we won't make.
 We want to pursue our research following our values, following the principles that prompted us and guided us along the way.

 ## The campaign